 I see teaching as the ultimate form of dedication and passion for a field.
 It is the opportunity where we have the chance to connect with the next generation and share our vision, experiences, and expectations, besides hearing from them their perspective for the future.
 I believe teaching is a way of giving back to the community and an opportunity to implement actions for diversity and equity to shape our society.
 Moreover, my biggest reward when teaching and mentoring is the moment when I see students independently solving problems and owning their knowledge.

 My interest lies in teaching both undergraduate and graduate students, covering introductory topics to complex concepts in the fluid-thermal-structure interaction field, such as fluid dynamics, aerodynamics, structural dynamics, vibrations and acoustics, and thermal science topics.
 Throughout my professional training, I have been working with a wide range of topics in the teaching capacity, so I would also like to contribute to the curriculum by bringing this multidisciplinary approach to the class in different aspects.
+Because my research in aeroelasticity has a multidisciplinary scope, my teaching interests involve both structural and fluid topics, not entirely excluding thermal sciences.

 Among my previous experiences, below are three selected ones that describe some of the responsibilities I held in the last few years: